 Malevolent March: Biaggio Blacktalon a.k.a Big.

 "Eight years ago, a then young adult Blacktalon first came to Nimbaterra.
-A towering, muscular gryphon male with silvery-black plumage.
-Despite being judgmental and sharp-tongued, he had a way of sorting folks out.
+Biaggio (also known as Big) is a towering, muscular gryphon male with silvery-black plumage.
+Judgmental and sharp-tongued, he had a way of sorting folks out.
 Tacoma was pleased with his seemingly cool demeanor and no-nonsense attitude.
 After observing him for a month or two, she offered to hire him as a guard.
-He accepted gracefully and for a couple years Big was the best damn guard on the Isles.
-He went on to train the bulk of bouncers who worked the bar and stage areas of Cloud Nine.
+He accepted gracefully and, for a couple years, Big was the best damn guard on the Isles.
+He went on to train the bulk of bouncers who worked the bar and stage areas of the Cloud Nine resort.

 Tacoma was driven mad with stress over the ordeal and, after a long hearing from patrons and workers, came to the decision to revoke Big's Guardian title.
 Big was understandably upset but receeded from public sight to continue his gambling ring and assemble what would eventually become the Cirrus Cartel.
-Tacoma had a few trusted allies make dealings with the Cartel to gain insight into their activities.
-Drugs were discovered being smuggled out of Cloud Nine, many more patrons mysteriously went missing and foul play was afoot.
+Tacoma hired her own investigators to make dealings with the Cartel and hopefully gain insight into their affairs.
+Many more patrons went missing after the discovery of large drug quantities being smuggled out of Cloud Nine.
+Foul play was clearly afoot.

-A high ranking cartel member caught on and threatened Tacoma when her spies were outed.
-Knowing the death of the owners or any high ranking officials would spell disaster for the Cartel, Big never ordered any violent acts against her.
-Threats were enough to keep her from retaliating.
-Fearing for her life and those closest to her, Tacoma chose to turn a blind eye to Big and the Cartel.
-She was deemed cowardly for not attempting to dismantle the Cartel, but to protect those she cared for there was no other option in her mind.
+A high ranking Cartel member soon caught on to Tacoma's spies and threatened her.
+Aware that the death of owners or any high ranking officials would spell disaster for the Cartel, Big never ordered any violent acts against her.
+Threats were usually enough to keep her from retaliating.
+Fearing for her life and those dear to her, Tacoma chose to turn a blind eye to Big and the Cartel.
+She was deemed cowardly for not attempting to dismantle the Cartel, but, to protect those she cared for, there was no other option.

 This internal conflict has caused a great political divide on the Isles of Nimbaterra.
-A surprising many side with the Cartel for personal gains, and others out of fear.
-Tacoma's presence in Cloud Nine these days is scant.
-She continues to plan and build new areas with Lunati and her workers but had become sheltered, alone in her anxiety."
+A surprising many side with Big and the Cartel for personal gains, and others out of fear.
+Tacoma's presence at Cloud Nine these days is scant.
+She continues to plan and build new areas with Lunati and their workers, but has become sheltered and alone in her anxiety."